aresiko/yw-xcl/README.md

 # yw-xcl
 A W.I.P reader (converts -> .obj) for Yo-kai Watch XCL (X Collision) files used in Yo-kai Watch Blasters onwards made in HTML.
-Download the `index.html` and open it with a web browser or go to [the website](https://n123git.github.io/yw-xcl)
+Download the `index.html` and open it with a web browser or go to [the website](https://n123git.github.io/yw-xcl).

+### Suppported Games
+* Yo-kai Watch 3
+* Yo-kai Watch Busters 2

+### Untested
+* Yo-kai Watch Blasters
+* Snack World

 ## XCL Specification
 The purpose of the file format is listed above - it is used *exclusively for maps* and has no signature/magic.